 When it comes to food preparation, ancient Chinese medicine divides food into fan – grains and starches and ts’ai – meats and vegetables and strives for a balance between these.
 There are utensils for each and the rice cooker and wok are modern complements to fan and ts’ai.
 Chopsticks evolved as a means for sweeping the fan (grains) and picking up the chopped morsels of ts’ai (meat).

 Chinese cuisine is noted for adaptability and flexibility.
-Since ts’ai is made up of a mix of ingredients, its appearance, taste and flavor do not depend on a single item and depending if times are abundant or scarce the dish can be altered without losing its basic principles.
+Since ts’ai is made up of a mix of ingredients, its appearance, taste and flavor do not depend on a single item and if times are abundant or scarce the dish can be altered without losing its basic principles.
 Adaptability is also shown in the Chinese people’s knowledge of wild plant resources (famine plants) and their ability to preserve a large number of foods by smoking, salting, sugaring, steeping, pickling, drying, and soaking in sauces so that they would be ready in event of hardship.

-The overriding idea about food in China is that it is intimately connected to ones’ health and that there are foods for yin and yang (the balance of male and female, cold and hot energies in the body).
+The overriding idea about food in China is that it is intimately connected to ones’ health.
+And, that there are foods for yin and yang (the balance of male and female, cold and hot energies in the body).
 Appropriate amounts of fan and ts’ai should be taken with fan being more fundamental and indispensable.

 Another concept is frugality.
 Overindulgence in food and drink is a sin of great proportion and though overindulgence is a health based taboo, both it and the value of frugality relate also to China’s long-standing history of poverty in food resources.

-Perhaps the most important aspect of Chinese food culture is the importance of food itself in the culture.
+Perhaps the most important aspect of Chinese food and culture is the importance of food itself in the culture.
 Our everyday greeting of How are you? is Ni hoa ma – pronounced nee how mah in Chinese.
 Though it is used as How are you? it speaks of the importance of food to the culture because it’s actual translation is “have you eaten” or “is your tummy full”.
 Few other cultures are as food-oriented and few have shown such inventiveness and creativity.

 Now here’s a little collection of fun facts so you can wow your friends with the next time you go out for Dim Sum.